 - Focusing on high protein, high fiber, and good fat foods.

-- Check the label before buying foods.
+- Check the label before buying food.

-Go with the right carbs such as whole foods, unrefined carbs, complex carbs can lower the insulin percentage and promote healthy weight.
+Go with the right carbs such as whole foods, unrefined carbs, and complex carbs can lower the insulin percentage and promote healthy weight.

-Why switching to good carbs?
+Why switch to good carbs?